github/docs/content/github/using-git/dealing-with-non-fast-forward-errors.md

 ---
 title: Dealing with non-fast-forward errors
-intro: 'Sometimes, Git can''t make your change to a remote repository without losing commits.
+intro: 'Sometimes, Git can\'t make your change to a remote repository without losing commits.
 When this happens, your push is refused.'
 redirect_from:
   - /articles/dealing-with-non-fast-forward-errors
 versions: